bdager/pftracker/docs/source/intro.rst

     python setup.py install

 **Note**

 In the GitHub repository there is a file trackUI.py, this file runs the the graphical interface.
-Once you have the pftracker installed and the trackUI.py in the same directory of the package, you can run the graphical interface since the command prompt,a python virtual enviroment or shell by:
+Once you have the pftracker installed and the trackUI.py, you can run the graphical interface since the command prompt, a python virtual environment or shell by:

 ::